Pottstown Community Voices Grant Fund

 Why Community Voices Matters

-• Align resources with lived experience
+• align resources with lived experience

-• Increases trust and transparency
+• increase trust and transparency

-• Promotes civic engagement and shared power
+• promote civic engagement

-• Builds leadership skills and community capacity
+• build community capacity

 0